 So what are we to make then of Northern Pulp’s proposal to pipe a gargantuan influx of nutrient-rich effluent into the Strait?
-1 How will it affect the “wider biotic community,” and given the already fragile state of the system, could it create a dead zone?
+The 2007 AMEC study noted that in addition to suspended particulate material and oxygen demanding material, pulp effluents typically contain some nutrients as well.
+Effluent nutrient data provided by … Continue reading How will it affect the “wider biotic community,” and given the already fragile state of the system, could it create a dead zone?

 It wouldn’t be a first in Atlantic Canada.
 We already have a dead zone in the Lower St. Lawrence Estuary where the oxygen levels in the water are so low or hypoxic that they don’t support life.

 These lethal and lifeless blobs have been referred to as a “silent killer” and are widespread, with more than 450 dead zones around the world.
 Our dead zone has been around for decades.
 It’s roughly 1,300 square km — about a quarter of the size of PEI — and is growing as a result of three things: the bottom waters have been getting progressively warmer as a result of climate change, an increase in organic load or nutrient pollution from human activities, and changes in the circulation of ocean water entering the Laurentian Channel from the Northwest Atlantic.